ZainabAbuTaha/Prediction-of-Product-Sales/README.md

 # Sales Prediction Project

 ## Project overview
+The project aims to analyze 2023 sales data to understand seasonality and predict future performance.
+The primary issue addressed is the difficulty of forecasting actual sales in light of market changes, which impacts planning and production.
+This analysis helps companies build informed business models based on actual data.

 This project is divided into 4 main parts: loading and inspecting the data, cleaning the data, and performing exploratory data analysis (EDA), feature insepection

 ## 🔹 Part 1: Load and Inspect Data